Fits In A Carry-On

 The 10 Best Travel Running Shoes of 2019

-There are two types of packers in the world: those that throw everything they own into a suitcase, and those that carefully stuff each packing cube with the order demanded by a drill sergeant.
+There are two types of packers in the world: those that throw everything they own into a suitcase, and those that carefully stuff each packing cube with the order demanded by a drill instructor.
 And let’s be honest, the art of perfect packing involves planning, especially when you’re trying to pack light.
-In the winter this can be slightly tricky, but in the summer, it’s more than doable.

-One of the stickiest aspects of packing light is the question of “How do I leave enough room to pack an extra pair of sneakers so I can keep training and working out while I’m traveling?”
+One of the trickiest questions is “How do I leave enough room for an extra pair of sneakers so I can keep training and working out while I’m traveling?”
 Luckily, the fitness industry has come a long way from the bulky, over-supportive styles of running shoes past.
 Now it’s easy to find sneakers that look good, feel great and keep your feet happy all day long.
-Whether you’re running around Lady Bird Lake or walking around the Louvre, these ten styles bring performance and style to the table.
+They’re a snap to pack or literally wear right onto the plane.
+Whether you’re running around Lady Bird Lake or walking around the Louvre, these ten styles deliver performance and style in equal measure

 Nike Epic React Flyknit 2

 These lightweight yet plush Nike running sneakers are a smart choice for runners looking to log up to 10 miles.
 They work double duty when you’re flying out to a race and need a pair of shoes that will keep your legs feeling good before your shakeout run — and all day at the expo.

 From the first time we laid eyes on the Hoka One One Hupana Wool runners we couldn’t help but think of the Allbirds Wool Runners, which are great weekend sneakers; we don’t want to run in them for fear of ruining the exterior, plus there’s no support in the sidewalls — but they can handle full days on your feet.
 The Hupana is a great sneaker for someone looking for a bit of support and they are easy to scrunch down so there’s plenty of added space for the extra wine bottle or rolled-up map you’re bringing home in your suitcase.